JWST Spectroscopy of a Blue Binary Cold Classical Kuiper Belt Object: Abstract

 \section{Abstract}

 We present observations of two binary systems within the cold classical region of the Kuiper belt---2001~XR254 and 2016~BP81---obtained with the JWST Near-Infrared Spectrograph.
 The measured reflectance spectrum of 2001~XR254 is characteristic of the red cold classicals, with strong features due to carbon dioxide, carbon monoxide, and methanol ices.
-In contrast, 2016~BP81 is a blue binary, with a water-ice-rich surface composition.
+In contrast, 2016~BP81 is a blue binary, with a spectrum that shows prominent water-ice absorption bands.
 The two components of the 2016~BP81 binary display identical spectral profiles, consistent with coeval formation from gravitational collapse.
-Through qualitative and quantitative comparisons of water-ice-rich Kuiper belt objects observed with JWST, we identify a small subclass, including 2016~BP81, that appears to differ in systematic ways from the rest of the population.
-The relatively deep carbon dioxide ice absorption bands and enhanced signatures of aliphatic organics suggest that objects within this subclass may have originated in a distinct formation environment from the other water-ice-rich Kuiper belt objects.
+Through qualitative and quantitative comparisons of Kuiper belt objects (KBOs) with similar spectral profiles dominated by water-ice features, we identify a small cluster, including 2016~BP81, that differs in systematic ways from the rest of the population.
+The relatively deep carbon dioxide ice absorption bands, different water-ice band-depth ratios, and possibly enhanced signatures of aliphatic organics suggest that objects in this cluster may have originated in a distinct formation environment from the other water-type KBOs.
 The implications of our findings are discussed within the context of recent models of Kuiper belt formation and evolution.

 \keywords{\uat{Kuiper belt}{893}; \uat{Trans-Neptunian objects}{1705}; \uat{Surface composition}{2115}; \uat{James Webb Space Telescope}{2291}}